ocoster/PreMulAlpha/README.md

 - Alpha Blend - Multiply the color by the alpha value.
 - Multiply - Store (1 - color) in the alpha channel, then set color to black.

-Then at runtime, the pre-myltiple blend can be set to (1, 1 - alpha).
+Then at runtime, the blend mode can be set to (1, 1 - alpha).
 This is the blend mode code for OpenGL:
 ```
 glBlendFunc(GL_ONE, GL_ONE_MINUS_SRC_ALPHA);
 ```